#Disinfo2021: October 26 & 27

 PLEASE NOTE: Due to a limited number of seats, completing this form does not guarantee your attendance.
 Completing this form indicates your interest in pre-registration.
 Your registration will only be considered valid once you receive a confirmation email.
 Please make sure to include an email address that will be used for all communication.

 You will not receive an immediate response upon completion of this form.
-We will return to you in due course (ideally in 1-2 weeks).
+We will return to you in due course (end of summer).
 We are a small team, working hard to put on this community event.
 Thanks for your patience!
+If you have already pre-registered, there is no need to pre-register again 🙂

 A draft of the programme is available below.
 This is liable to change between now and the conference.